magland/fsbucket/README.md

 FSBucket does NOT support:
 - Directory listings
-- File deletion, renaming, or replacement
+- File deletion, renaming, or replacement (except when the file name starts with _)
 - Multipart uploads

 The authenticiation mechanism is intentionally very simple, with the expectation